-→ Evaluate software-as-a-service (SaaS) and commercial-off-the-shelf (COTS) solutions before build custom applications. ding Utilize an application portfolio management solut to accurately inventory applications and the resource required to provide operational support of those applications over their lifetimes.
-Develop standards for refresh and replacement, a create guidelines to determine the appropriate course action to take regarding outdated applications and devices
+→ Evaluate software-as-a-service (SaaS) and commercialoff-the-shelf (COTS) solutions before building custom applications.

+→ Utilize an application portfolio management solution to accurately inventory applications and the resources required to provide operational support of those applications over their lifetimes.

+→ Develop standards for refresh and replacement, and create guidelines to determine the appropriate course of action to take regarding outdated applications and devices.